roman-milk/roman-milk.github.io/gamer-goddess.md

  ======================

  Thank you for reading.
 This is chapter 1 of a 3 chapter story.
 If you enjoyed it, you're invited to comment and vote!
-Report_Story #1